sunxueliang96/WF-FrameWork/spider/readme.md

 ## for spider
 Setting your system account that you could run sudo command without inputing password Opening one terminal and launch proxy.py
-Opening another ternimal and launch main.py or main_mult_tab.py
+Opening another ternimal and launch spider.py for single-tab
+### python spider.py single
+for mult-tab
+### python spider.py mult

 ## for parsing
 You could change the parameter in the very top of parsing.py